Laminaria ochroleuca: Description

 This large brown alga can grow to a length of 2 m.
 It has large leathery blades or fronds which grow from a stipe.
 The blade is without a midrib and divided into smooth linear sections.
 The stipe is stalk-like, stiff, smooth and attached to rocks by a claw-like holdfast.
 It is similar to Laminaria hyperborea but it is more yellow in colour and does not have the rough stipe of L. hyperborea.

+Despite initial belief that the species was declining, investigations in 2022 and 2023 displayed recent growth and abundance of new individuals.
+It is suspected, however, that due to climate change, the range of Laminaria ochroleuca will shift north.
+The ideal temperature for the sporophyte phase is 12-22 °C, while the gametophyte has a narrower range of 15-18 °C.

 Reproduction

 The life-cycle is of the large diploid sporophyte alternating with the microscopic haploid stages producing female gametophytes which are fertilized by male gametophytes (sperm).